DaveHJT/Bezier-Curve-Designer/readme.md

 </p>

 ### Selecting&Editing Tool
 Instruction: 1.
-Click on the curve to select the curve; drag the curve to move it; drag the vertices and control points to chage the shape.
+Click on the curve to select the curve; drag the curve to move it; drag the vertices and control points to chage the shape.  <br>
-2. When a curve is selected, the style of the curve can be changed by the bottom left  style palette.
+2. When a curve is selected, the style of the curve can be changed by the bottom left  style palette. <br>
-3. Press DELETE or BACK_SPACE to delete the selected curve.
+3. Press DELETE or BACK_SPACE to delete the selected curve. <br>
-4. Press ESC to cancel selection.
+4. Press ESC to cancel selection. <br>
 <p>
 <img src="https://github.com/DaveHJT/Bezier-Curve-Designer/blob/main/demo/Editing.gif?raw=true" width="600">
 </p>